Categories: Career Readiness

 Play is an important part of learning at any age.
 Playful learning can boost mental, physical, and emotional health and helps students develop higher-order thinking skills and executive functions.
 Whether you use a dramatic center in a physical classroom, as Laura Salas shared during her session, or implement game-based learning or gamification in a virtual setting as Angela Reyes explained, play-based learning creates an engaging and interactive learning environment that builds students’ intrinsic motivation for learning.
 Incorporating play fosters social connections that help the learning to take hold for students.

 Students need to see themselves reflected in the lessons they learn, the stories they read, and the problems they are working to solve.
-Ambassador teacher Carla Salinas shared a strategy called “la fábrica de cuentos,” or our story factory, that allows students to build their own stories by choosing diverse characters, character traits, places around the world, and problem prompt cards.
-Participate Learning program managers Judy Ouyang, CJ Egalité, and Irene Zamora explored strategies for incorporating social justice in the Mandarin classroom through the use of vocabulary, read alouds, and conversation starters.
-When students see themselves and others reflected in the classroom, they have a better understanding of the diversity of perspectives and identities in the world, too, which develops them into empathetic global leaders.
+Ambassador Teacher Carla Salinas shared a strategy called “la fábrica de cuentos,” or our story factory, that allows students to build their own stories by choosing a variety of characters, character traits, places around the world, and problem prompt cards.
+Participate Learning program managers Judy Ouyang, CJ Egalité, and Irene Zamora explored strategies for incorporating meaningful discussions in the Mandarin classroom through the use of vocabulary, read-alouds, and conversation starters.
+When students see themselves and others reflected in the classroom, they gain a broader understanding of different perspectives and identities, helping them grow into empathetic global leaders.

 3. Give students voice and choice to increase engagement.